 2. Promote on Real Estate Aggregator sites

 If you can’t beat them, join them.
-Sites like Trulia, Zillow and Homes.com receive millions of visitors a day and so the potential visibility for your listing is significant.
-This comes at a cost, since most of these sites will require a Pro account or a fee for promoted listings.
-A good tool to measure the quality of traffic from these sites, is Google Analytics.
-If these traffic sources consistently refer visitors that stick around on your site and/or convert into leads, then working this traffic source a little harder can be worthwhile.
-Keep in mind that you are not the only broker receiving promotion on these sites, so a loyalty to your brand has not been established at the point someone views your listing.
+Sites like Trulia, Zillow, and Homes.com receive millions of visitors a day and so the potential visibility for your listing is significant.
+This comes at a cost, since most of these sites will require a Premier or Pro account, essentially a fee for promoted listings.
+A good tool to measure the quality of traffic from these sites is Google Analytics.
+If these traffic sources consistently refer visitors that stick around on your site and convert into leads, then working this traffic source a little harder can be worthwhile.
+Keep in mind that you are not the only broker receiving promotion on these sites, so loyalty to your brand has not been established at the point someone views your listing.
 (Related Post: Internet Marketing Strategies for Real Estate: Listing Syndication)

 3. Create a video tour of the property

 The benefit of video tours are that you can gain search engine traction, since videos are indexed.
-Be sure to optimize the video title and description by including the address, MLS number and some keyword-rich copy.
+Be sure to optimize the video title and description by including the address, MLS number, and some keyword-rich copy.
 Include a link to the property detail view page on your site rather than just a link to your home page, so you are directing visitors to the relevant page instead of forcing them to search again for it on your site.
-Property video tours can either be cheap or highly produced.
+Property video tours can be inexpensive or highly produced.
 If you’re selling a luxury property with a favorable commission, it is worth spending upfront to market the property in its best light.
 If you put yourself in front of the camera to tour the viewer, then this can build even more trust, demonstrating to people that you know the property inside and out.
 It’s also a good marketing strategy to capture other sellers looking to find a listing agent.
-(Related Post: Optimizing and Distributing your Videos)
+(Related Post: Our Favorite Videos and How to Create Amazing Videos)